wp-plugins/login-customizer/readme.txt

 == Description ==

->Login Customizer plugin allows you to easily customize your login page straight from your WordPress Customizer!
+>Custom Login Page Customizer plugin allows you to easily customize your login page straight from your WordPress Customizer!
 You can preview your changes before you save them!
 Awesome, right?

-In your WordPress Dashboard, navigate to Appearance > Login Customizer to get started.
+In your WordPress Dashboard, navigate to Appearance > Custom Login Page Customizer to get started.

 Upcoming features: